wouter-swierstra/SoftwareProject/01-slides.md

 ![fit](img/question.jpg)

-# What are the characteristics of software projects?
+# What are the characteristics of these software/gametech projects?

 --------------------------------------------------------------------------------